The SNO+ Experiment: Detector Hardware Additions and Upgrades

 \subsection{Cover Gas Systems}

 The SNO+ detector has two inert cover gas systems.
 The cavity cover gas is the volume above the shielding UPW in the cavity surrounding the AV.
 This volume is a flow-through system and is constantly flushed with high purity nitrogen gas at the rate of 5\,L/min, as described in~\cite{snonim}.
 The AV cover gas is the volume above the liquid scintillator inside the neck of the AV.
 The latter is a newly developed and completely sealed system.
 Both systems protect the detector from radon contamination.
+The nitrogen used for the cover gas is rated to have a maximum oxygen concentration of 2\,ppm and water concentration of 3\,ppm.

 In principle, the short-lived \isotope[222]{Rn} daughter \isotope[214]{Bi} could be a background to the \dbd{0} decay measurements.
 The diffusion time through the static LAB column in the neck of the AV is much longer than the half-life of \isotope[222]{Rn} ($T_{1/2}=3.8$\,d) or of the intermediate short-lived nuclei \isotope[218]{Po} and \isotope[214]{Pb}.
 Therefore, \isotope[214]{Bi} will decay before reaching the spherical part of the AV, though some convective transport is possible.
 However, long-lived \isotope[222]{Rn} daughters lower in the chain are the main background when measuring low-energy solar neutrinos.
 Since \isotope[222]{Rn} daughters cause significant backgrounds to the pep/CNO solar neutrino analyses, the target level for the whole system was set to 650 decays/day in the upper Universal Interface, described in \Cref{sec:UI}.
 The scintillator cover gas was thus designed to reduce the ingress from the radon-rich air present in the lab (123\,Bq/m$^3$) into the detector volume, and all materials in the scintillator cover gas system were carefully chosen for both their low radon emanation and permeability in order to reach these low levels.